 The poem continues on with the creature jumping to another spot on land.
 It can now be found “amid rasping branches” before the “prince.”
 This prince, while undefined, is clearly someone of importance.
 He is looking upon the newly born creature and sees its “golden sheen” and the eyes which flicker with an “emerald blaze.”
 These are elements that a prince of any kind would envy.

 This small amount of civility is soon replaced with the creature’s inner wildness showing itself.
 It settles “back on fluent haunches,” an action that happens often, and lets out a “roar.”
-This noise is identifiable part of the creature’s being, it is its own “call.”
+This noise is an identifiable part of the creature’s being, it is its own “call.”

 At the approximate halfway point of this piece the subject, “you,” of this piece is making inroads to creating a sustainable civilization.
 This being is able to gather “crackling boats,” and call for “seeds” to arrive.”
-They come, and the being, still being referred to as “you,” make them appear in “your hand.”
+They come, and the being, still being referred to as “you,” makes them appear in “your hand.”
 From there this person, who is becoming more human, folds the seeds into the ground, or “loam,” and watches as they grow and “spawn shade.”

 Theses seeds represent all the different types of people who live in Singapore and how the country has planted them, appreciated them, and embraced them as they embraced a new land.

-In this section a long period of time has been, and still is, passing.
+In this section, a long period of time has been and still is, passing.
 So long, it is like “Centuries.”
 The main character, “you,” is standing by the seashore watching as the “trees” that were planted in the fourth stanza grow into the size of skyscrapers with their “ankles” in the water of the ocean.

-These trees are another symbol for the country which was mainly powered by ocean-related industry and grew until it was one of the most prosperous in Asia.
+These trees are another symbol for the country which was mainly powered by the ocean-related industry and grew until it was one of the most prosperous in Asia.
 Once more, the speaker shows that Singapore is gaining in diversity and prosperity.

-In the first of three conceding stanzas the speaker is asking that, “you,” meaning the original country, before it grew strong, remember how it used to be.
+In the first of three conceding stanzas, the speaker is asking that “you,” meaning the original country, before it grew strong, remember how it used to be.
 It must remember its “raw lion heart” before it was supplemented by prosperity.

 The stories of the past are one important part of this.
 Each “beat” of the metaphorical person’s heart is ruled by a story.
 Singapore is powered by the ocean just as much as it is by its people’s histories.

 The speaker asks that one “Remember” the “keris,” a type of ceremonial dagger, and how it “rippe[d] through” the waves.
-The traditions of Singapore provided the implement that lead to its advancement.
+The traditions of Singapore provided the implement that leads to its advancement.
 The speaker spends the next lines on the description of the “keris,” She makes sure that it is shown in all its glory.